tpaau-17DB/vram-helper/README.md

   ```
 -->

-  Script will send notifications using notify-send, so make sure it works and is configured properly.
+  Program will send notifications using notify-send, so make sure it works and is configured properly.
 You can do this by typing:

   ```
-  notify-send -u normal "It works?"
+  notify-send -u normal "It works"
   ```

   This should send notification that says "It works"